 - Sweet Potato Black Bean Meal Prep Bowls

 - Ancho Chile Black Bean Sweet Potato Tacos

 And for another veggie burger recipe, give the Black Bean Beet Burgers a try!

 If you make this recipe, don’t forget to rate and review it using the stars on the recipe card or in the comments.
 For more veggie-loaded recipes, sign up for the weekly newsletter.

 Sweet Potato and Black Bean Burgers

 - Preheat the oven to 400 degrees F. Scrub and wash the sweet potato, and then poke several holes in it with a fork.
 Place the potato on a piece of aluminum foil on the center rack of the oven, and cook for 45-60 minutes or until tender.
+(You can do this up to a few days in advance or instead make a Microwave Sweet Potato to save yourself a ton of time.)
 Remove from the oven, and decrease the oven temp to 375 degrees F. Spray a baking sheet generously with oil or line with parchment paper, and set aside.